Scheduled Events

 Property Description

-Interval The number of hours in between executions of the event.
+Interval The number of hours between each running of the event.
 This must be a divisor of 24.

 Offset (minutes) The offset in minutes from the start time of an event period.
-For instance, set to 90 in order to execute halfway during a 3 hour interval.
-The offset must be shorter than the specified interval
+For instance, set to 90 in order to run halfway during a 3 hour interval.
+The offset must be shorter than the specified interval.

 Example times will be shown in the dialog to illustrate the effects of the offset.